When and Why to Use

 - The left option in each pair anchors the low end of the scale

-recodesare useful for bucketing scale values into preference categoriescustom_validatorcan prevent straight-lining or require balance
+recodesare useful for bucketing individual scale points (such as "1" or "5") into preference categoriescustom_validatorcan prevent straight-lining or require balance